 Bron Y Garth Hospital and Workhouse dates back to the early 1800s.
-Originally built as a workhouse for the poor and destitute, this abandoned hospital is said to be rife with paranormal activity.
+Originally built as a workhouse for the destitute, this abandoned hospital is said to be rife with paranormal activity.

 Bron Y Garth Hospital History